WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Some types additionally support property accesses using the `<Selector>-><Property>`, e.g. `@Target->Role` retrieves a targets role.

 Many types default to not just being a single value, but actually a list, though this will often be a list of length one, this is shown in the table above.
 Types that are list types will return several results if a selector matches several results (though some abilities may choose to only use the first element of the list), while types that are not list types can only return a single value.
+When using a property access on a list type, the property access is executed on each element in the list and a new list is returned.

 ### Player Type